 There are different ways that we will collect personal information about you and this Privacy Notice tells you what to expect when we collect personal information from:

 4.1 visitors to our website;

 4.2 social media;

 4.3 contacting us;

 4.1 Visitors to our websites

-Our website is managed by third party developers, The Curious Way Limited (“Developer”).
+Our website is managed by third party developers, The Drawing Room Limited (“Developer”).
 As part of the service provided by the Developer, they will help to maintain the security and the performance of our website by (i) encrypting data in transit and protecting user connections (ii) using third party scanning services to scan against known web attacks (iii) investigating site errors and (iv) providing secure hosting services through third party hosting service providers.

 4.2 Social media

 Our Website contains links to our social media pages.
 You can “like”, “follow” or otherwise interact with us on social media.
 Any information you provide to us via social media (including messaging, “liking”, “following” and other communications) is controlled by the social media network.
 We do not extract this information and we have no control over how the social media network uses your personal information.

 Our social media pages linked to on our Website are: